 4) I am loosely related to a U.S. president, but I’m not sure which one.
 I think it's either Grover Cleveland or Woodrow Wilson.
 I don't care.
 I would only be excited if it was Teddy Roosevelt, and it isn't.

 5) My favorite movie is a three-way tie between Romancing the Stone, Fletch, and Caddyshack.
 This should tell you a lot about me.

 6) Until I was in my teens, I thought that coffee really would stunt your growth, and that drinking alcohol made your beard grow faster, because in the movies, when guys woke up with a hangover, they always had a five o’clock shadow.
 I wasn’t too bright as a kid.

-8) I am slightly over six feet tall, I weigh “just over” 200 pounds, and I have the bladder capacity of a four-year-old.
+8) I am slightly over six feet tall, I weigh around 200 pounds, and I have the bladder capacity of a four-year-old.
 Unfortunately, Son Number Three inherited this trait.
 He is seven and has the bladder capacity of a hamster.

 10) I swam 100,000 yards in one week when I was in high school.
-I could not swim more than 100 yards today without needing a floatation device and a defibrillator.
+I could not swim more than 100 yards today without needing a floatation device, an oxygen tank, and a defibrillator.

 11) I love bacon.
 See number 10.

 12) I quit my day job in 2013 to become a professional writer.
-So far, I have only managed to become an amateur homemaker, but I hope to get this column syndicated, so if you know somebody, please introduce us.
+So far, I have only managed to become a mediocre homemaker, but I hope to get this column syndicated, so if you know somebody, please introduce us.
 Bacon is expensive.